HuskyONG/HuskyONG/README.md

 ## 🙏 Jay Shree Krishna 🙏

-## CS Major, Math minor, Certified Optometrist
+## CS Major, Math Minor, Certified Optometrist

 ## Pior to Life:
 - 🥷🏾 Prior to being born, I worked as a Head Sensei at Code Ninjas